Frequently Unasked Questions

 ♦ Where do we find the majority of UPG's?
 Ever heard of Louis Bush and the 10/40 window?
 Joshua Project's 10/40 window page is a great source of information. " Approximately 5.11 billion individuals residing in 8,948 distinct people groups are in the revised 10/40 Window.
 6,220 (69.5%) of these people groups are considered unreached and have a population of 3.09 billion.
 This means approximately 61% of the individuals in the 10/40 Window live in an unreached people group. "

-♦ What is an Ethno-Lunguistic Group: An ethnolinguistic group (or ethno-linguistic group) is a group that is unified by both a common ethnicity and language.
+♦ What is an Ethno-Linguistic Group: An ethnolinguistic group (or ethnolinguistic group) is a group that is unified by both a common ethnicity and language.
 Most ethnic groups have their own language.
 (Ok this doesn't help us much.
 It sounds very much like a people group).

 ♦ How many languages are there in the world?
-According to Ethonoloque, a good source for this kind of information, there are 7117 languages spoken today.
+According to Ethnologue, a good source for this kind of information, there are 7117 languages spoken today.

-♦ In how many different languages has the Bible been translated into?
-For this kind of information Wycliffe is the obvious source.
-According to them the full Bible is now available in 698 different languages, giving 5.6 billion people access to Scripture in the language they understand best.
+♦ In how many different languages has the Bible been translated?
+For this kind of information, Wycliffe is the obvious source.
+According to them, the full Bible is now available in 698 different languages, giving 5.6 billion people access to Scripture in the language they understand best.
 The New Testament is available in another 1,548 languages, reaching another 786 million people.
-Adding those numbers and it brings us close to 6,4 billion people that have access to the whole, or portions of the Bible.
+Adding those numbers and brings us close to 6,4 billion people that have access to the whole, or portions of the Bible.
 Selections and stories are available in a further 1,138 other languages, spoken by 470 million people."
-As Wycliffe than rightly mentions there are currently 3,969 languages with no Scripture.
+As Wycliffe then rightly mentions there are currently 3,969 languages with no Scripture.
 171 million people, speaking 2,115 languages, still need translation work to begin.

 ► The Great Commission Action Guide